strategicalliances/docs/content/en/docs/appstore/connectors/aws/amazon-bedrock.md

 The `InvokeModel Generic` activity allows you to invoke a model from Amazon Bedrock.
 This activity provides the generic parts that are equal for the invocation of every model.
 It requires `ENUM_Region`, `Credentials` and `InvokeModelGenericRequest` as input parameters.

 The `InvokeModel Generic` operation provides a versatile interface for integrating with Amazon Bedrock models.
 Each available model in Amazon Bedrock has its own set of model-specific parameters required to be passed into the `InvokeModelRequest`.
+The Amazon Bedrock Connector contains two example implementations to showcase how to use the `InvokeModel Generic` operation to invoke specific moedels.
 The [Amazon Bedrock example implementation](https://marketplace.mendix.com/link/component/215751) available on the Mendix Marketplace provides a reference implementation of how to configure the model-specific parameters into the generic `InvokeModel Generic` operation.

 The input and output for this service are shown in the table below: